mysensors/NodeManager/README.md

 ## Configuration

-Configuring a sketch with is using NodeManager requires a few steps.
-All the configuration directives are located within the main sketch.
+* Open the Template sketch from the Arduino IDE under File -> Examples -> MySensors Nodemanager -> Template
+* Alternatively, open one of the provided example
+* Customize NodeManager's and your sensors settings (see below)

 ### MySensors configuration

 Since NodeManager has to communicate with the MySensors network on your behalf, it has to know how to do it.
-On top of the main sketch you will find the typical MySensors directives you are used to which can be customized to configure the board to act as a MySensors node or a MySensors gateway.
+On top of the template sketch you will find the typical MySensors directives you are used to which can be customized to configure the board to act as a MySensors node or a MySensors gateway.
-Please note you don't necessarily need a NodeManager gateway to interact with a NodeManager node.
-A NodeManager node is fully compatible with any existing gateway you are currently operating with.

 ### NodeManager configuration